-- Decide whether you want a single-system view of the error log.
+- 1. Decide whether you want a single-system view of the error log.
 If you want a single-system view of the error log, and initially you set up the error log in the system logger and used DASD for logging, you must now configure the error log in the coupling facility. - 2.
 Decide how you will share application executables in the cell.
-For tips and recommendations, see the assembling applications information in the WebSphere Application Server InfoCenter, which you can access via the WebSphere Application Server for distributed platforms library Web page. - 3.
+For tips and recommendations, see the assembling applications information in the z/OS view of the WebSphere Application Server InfoCenter, which you can access via the WebSphere for z/OS library Web site. - 3.
 Set up ARM.
 This release does not support cross-system restart, so you must set up your ARM policy accordingly.
-Make sure you specify TARGET\SYSTEM for the system on which each element runs (if you take the default TARGET\SYSTEM=\, you get cross-system restart).

-4. Decide whether you will run all the WebSphere for z/OS run-time servers on every system in the cell.
+Make sure you specify TARGET\SYSTEM for the system on which each element runs (if you take the default TARGET\SYSTEM=\, you get cross-system restart). - 4.
+Decide whether you will run all the WebSphere for z/OS run-time servers on every system in the cell.